Conformal Prediction: a Unified Review of Theory and New Challenges: Recent Advances in Conformal Prediction

 However, satisfying (this formulation of) validity could be really a tough task in the functional setting.
 Since their focus is on the main structural features of the curve, they lower the bar and set the concept in a revised form, that is:

 where $\Pi$ is a mapping into a finite dimensional function space $\Omega_p \subseteq L^2[0,1]$.

-The prediction bands they propose are constructed, as (\ref{eq:functnewval}) let it known in advance, adopting a finite dimensional projection approach.
+The prediction bands they propose are constructed, as shown previously in (\ref{eq:functnewval}), adopting a finite dimensional projection approach.
 Once a basis of functions $\{\phi_1, \dots, \phi_p \}$ is chosen --- let it be a fixed one, like the Fourier basis, or a data-driven basis, such as functional principal components --- the vector of projection coefficients $\xi_i$ is computed for each of the $m$ examples in the proper training set.
 Then, the scores $R_i$ measure how different the projection coefficients are with respect to the ones of the training set, that is, for the $i$th calibration example, $R_i = A(\xi_1, \dots, \xi_{m}; \xi_i)$.
 Let: and

 As a consequence, $\gamma^{\alpha}$ is valid, i.e. (\ref{eq:functnewval}) holds.